openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 `evidence_supported`: REQUIRED.
 JSON array containing all types of identity evidence the OP uses.
 This array may have zero or more members.

-`documents_supported`: REQUIRED when `evidence_supported` contains "document" or "id_document".
+`documents_supported`: REQUIRED when `evidence_supported` contains "document".
 JSON array containing all identity document types utilized by the OP for identity verification.

 `documents_methods_supported`: OPTIONAL.
 JSON array containing the validation & verification process the OP supports (see @!predefined_values).